orielyem/trash-bin-finder/README.md

 (if you have redis allready installed that expose another port just change the configuration)
 * Make sure that you run postgres locally and expose port 5342
 * You can find DI implemention in postgres-dal & trash-bin-finder-service
+* To run the app smoothly make sure all the services are up to date and runing